 Another option is to use an online contract verification service by ‘YourXpert.de’.

-You can upload your contract online and YourXpert team will assign a real estate lawyer to investigate your contract for
+You can upload your contract online and the YourXpert team will assign a real estate lawyer to investigate your contract for

 - any potential pitfalls in the contract,